dianjinoh/HeavenMS/README.md

 ### Client-sided execution

-* Double click on maplestory.exe, set compatibility
+1. Goto `game folder` and double click on `HeavenMS-localhost-WINDOW.exe` to start
-* TODO see if it works: edit server IP address to connect to
+2. TODO see if it works: edit server IP address to local machine IP address and connect to it, add in guide

 ---